kopfing/doku/nextcloud_install_centos8.md

 # Install Nextcloud on LEMP Stack (CentOS 8, Nginx, MariaDB, PHP)

-Installation instructions as done on a clean headless VM with CentOS 8 installed.
+Installation instructions as tested for Nextcloud 18 on a headless VM with a clean CentOS 8 install.

 All commands are execeuted as root.